Coming of Age

 The COA year culminates with a special worship ceremony for youth and their families, where their belief/credo and gratitude statements are shared.
 They also present their personal statements to the full congregation during a Sunday service.

 This group is encouraged to attend adult services, June through August.
-They are also welcome to participate in or volunteer for the CRE Summer Program.
-The Coming of Age program will resume Fall 2015.
+They are also welcome to participate in or volunteer for the Children’s Religious Education Summer Program.
+The Coming of Age program will resume Fall 2016 with Our Whole Lives: Sexuality Education (OWL).